dyelax/NVIDIA_Challenge/README.md

 # NVIDIA Challenge
 Coding challenge implementation for my Spring 2017 NVIDIA deep learning internship.
-The task was to build a video classification pipeline using TensorFlow and output the object classification of each frame as a CSV.
+The task was to build a video classification pipeline using TensorFlow and output the object classification of each frame to a CSV.

 ## Usage:
 1. Download AlexNet weights from this link: http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/bvlc_alexnet.npy.